Inca road system: Road marks

 At given distances the direction of the road was marked with stone piles (mojones in Spanish) a sort of milestones, generally placed on both sides of the road.
 They were columns of well piled stones with a surmounting stone and often strategically placed on rises in order to be spotted from long distances.

 The apachetas (South American cairns) were mounds of stones of different sizes, formed through gradual accumulation by the travelers, who deposited stones as an offering to preserve their travel from setbacks and allow for its successful conclusion.
 The apachetas were located on the side of the roads in transitional spaces such as passes or "points of interest" for travellers.
 This practice was condemned for its pagan character during the Colony and the Viceroyalty, when priests were ordered to dismantle them and plant crosses instead.
 Nevertheless, the tradition of making apachetas was not discontinued and crosses or altars of different sizes were accompanied by mounds of stone.

 Paintings and mock-ups

 Some places such as rock shelters or cliffs show rock paintings next to the roads, which can be interpreted as a reinforcement of the signalization.
 The generally zoomorphic painted representations correspond to stylized camelids, in the typical Inca design and color.
 Figures directly carved on the stone are also found.

-Rocks of varying size at the road side can represent the shapes of the mountains or important glaciers of the region, as an expression of the sacralization of geography; they can be made up of one or more rocks.
+Rocks of varying sizes at the roadside can represent the shapes of the mountains or important glaciers of the region, as an expression of the sacralization of geography; they can be made up of one or more rocks.